DSharpPlus/DSharpPlus/README.md

-# DiscordSharp
+# SharpCord

-Welcome to the DiscordSharp dev branch!

-A C# API for Discord.
+A C# API for Discord based off DiscordSharp :3

 #How to use